-39. Prior to construction, changes to existing boundary treatments running alongside the Public Right of Way, must be approved by the Local Planning Authority in accordance with the principles set out in the Leicestershire County Council's Guidance Notes for Developers.
+39. Prior to construction of the diverted section of the bridleway, changes to existing boundary treatments running alongside the Public Right of Way, must be approved by the Local Planning Authority in accordance with the principles set out in the Leicestershire County Council's Guidance Notes for Developers.